Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Introduction

-One concern in the cannabis industry is that rules governing production capacity for wholesalers have created an uneven playing field in which small wholesalers operate on slim margins while large establishments enjoy a higher degree of market power \citep{lcbtier1}.
-This suggests that large wholesalers may be able to absorb cost shocks along other margins (e.g. by adjusting profits) and thereby exhibit less price pass-through compared to smaller wholesalers.
-I test this directly and find that pass-through elasticities monotonically decrease with the scale of production---and are zero for the largest wholesalers---consistent with an increased ability of larger firms to adjust to the cost shock along other margins.
-I find no evidence of employment effects for retailers or wholesalers.
-Furthermore, I document no effect of minimum wage hikes on cannabis consumption, which precludes demand-induced feedback as a mechanism through which minimum wage hikes affect cannabis prices.
+One concern in the cannabis industry is that rules governing production capacity for producers have created an uneven playing field in which small producers operate on slim margins while large establishments enjoy a higher degree of market power \citep{lcbtier1}.
+This suggests that large producers may be able to absorb cost shocks along other margins (e.g. by adjusting profits) and thereby exhibit less price pass-through compared to smaller producers.
+I test this directly and find that pass-through elasticities monotonically decrease with the scale of production---and are zero for the largest producers---consistent with an increased ability of larger firms to adjust to the cost shock along other margins.

+Finally, I examine other potential margins of adjustment to minimum wage hikes.
+I find no evidence of employment effects for retailers or producers, and I document no effect on cannabis consumption.
+The latter finding precludes demand-induced feedback as a mechanism through which minimum wage hikes affect retail cannabis prices.\footnote{There is some debate about the potential for demand-induced feedback from minimum wage hikes to retail prices.
+Using similar data and time periods, \cite{leung2021} finds evidence in favor of such an effect while \cite{renkin2020} do not.}

 Taken together, my results highlight the importance of examining the entire supply chain---beyond the final point of sale---when investigating the price level effects of minimum wage hikes.
-Since minimum wage pass-through to retail prices attenuates the increase in real wages desired by policymakers, it is important to consider both direct and indirect pass-through when evaluating the efficacy of minimum wages as a poverty-reduction tool.
+Since minimum wage pass-through to retail prices attenuates the increase in real wages desired by policymakers, it is important to consider both direct and indirect pass-through when evaluating the efficacy of minimum wages as a policy tool.

 I make three main contributions in this paper.
 First, I provide evidence that minimum wages affect retail \emph{and} wholesale prices.
 While previous studies have estimated minimum wage pass-through to retail prices, to the best of my knowledge, pass-through to wholesale prices has not been studied before.
 Importantly, my results imply that retailers face a direct and an indirect cost shock from minimum wage hikes.
-Since wholesale costs often play an outsize role in retailers' variable cost structure, this suggests that studies that focus solely on a direct effect may be incomplete in a significant way.
+Since wholesale costs typically dominate labor costs in retailers' variable cost structure, measuring the indirect cost shock is crucial to understanding the total effect of minimum wages on retailers' costs.